 If you have not previously done so, we urge you to obtain a PIN at www.pin.ed.gov.
 If you are a dependent student, one of your parents will also need to obtain a PIN.
 Your PIN can be used to make any needed FAFSA corrections and to monitor your status with federal aid programs.
 You will also be able to use it to sign certain Master Promissory Notes for loans.

 Our CSS Profile school code is 5115.
-Please complete the Profile after January 1 but before our deadline of March 1.
-Select "Fall 2013/Spring 2014".
+Please complete the Profile after January 1 but before our deadlines listed below.
+Select "Fall 2015/Spring 2016".
 You should set aside a considerable amount of time for collecting and organizing your financial information and completing the Profile.
-You will need your actual 2011 information and your estimated 2012 and 2013 information.
 While completing the Profile, DO NOT USE your browser's back button.

 Please note that we DO NOT require the supplemental non-custodial information form.

 Transfer students DO need to complete the Profile.